 You should also know that many toffee recipes call for you to stir the syrup continuously.
 If you don’t take that seriously, it could cause the toffee to separate or otherwise not turn out properly.

 Making toffee has the potential to be a tiring process.
-Stirring the toffee for so many minutes might seem like a chore, but it’s necessary if that’s what the recipe asks of you.
+Stirring it for so many minutes might seem like a chore, but it’s necessary if that’s what the recipe asks of you.

 Did you know that the quality of the saucepan you’re using will play a role?
 People have found that using thinner saucepans leads to more issues with separation.